adamgoossens/vsphere-metal/README.md

 More than enough for a few OCP clusters.

+## How long does it take?

+60 minutes.
+99% of that time is waiting for ESXi and vCenter to provision with Terraform.

+Definitely something you want to spin up early if you have a demonstration planned.

+## Is it safe to run multiple times?

+Yes, however the Terraform portion will be skipped once the `terraform.tfstate` file exists.
+It will not try to run it twice.
+The rest is just standard Ansible modules.

+## How much does this cost?

+Currently, as of July 2021, the prices for the environment are around $2 - $2.50 USD per hour.
+It takes at least an hour to provision.

+Best not to leave this running long term.

 ## What can go wrong?

 There's a few ways the provisioning can go sideways.
 The solution in all cases is to deprovision and start again.